How has this journey unfolded?

 I also started to connect to the larger Jewish Renewal movement and earth-based Judaism, through Wilderness Torah and other initiatives and started to support local Jewish gatherings and holiday observance.

-Rededication - Grief & Gratitude (2023 - 2025)
+(2023 - 2025)

-I also continued my spiritual studies and became ordained as a rabbinical student of of Rabbi Lynn Gottlieb and her Shomeret Shalom denomination.
-I continued my studies with eco-theologian Sara Jolena Walcott, and indigenous Diné elder Patricia Anne Davis.
-I also joined Thrive’s 2024 - 2025 cohort Rooting in the Sacred where I continue to practice today.
+To strengthen my ability to support others, I trained with Headspace and became a certified Health and Wellness Coach.
+I continued my spiritual studies, becoming ordained as a rabbinical student under Rabbi Lynn Gottlieb and her Shomeret Shalom denomination, and continuing with eco-theologian Sara Jolena Walcott and indigenous Diné elder Patricia Anne Davis.
+I joined Thrive's Rooting in the Sacred cohort, where I continue to practice today.

-Realign (2025 - Present)
+(2025 - Present)